-The new simulators, developed in-house by Stacey Craig, from our Capability and Learning Design Team, replace time-consuming paper-based training exercises and allow frontline officers to experience processing international passengers in a real-world, engaging environment before entering the live processing environment.
+The new simulators, developed in-house by Stacey Craig, from our Capability and Learning Design Team, replace time-consuming paper-based training exercises and allow frontline officers to experience processing international passengers in a realworld, engaging environment before entering the live processing environment.
 Four modules were developed to cover core tasks, with each module able to be tailored to the specific operational processes in each of our international airports.

 By the end of 2022/23, 83% of our airport staff had completed at least one and often all four of the modules.
 Developing the modules in-house allows us to update the simulations to reflect changes in processes and practices as needed.
 This year we have developed more modules on baggage and personal search protocols and processes for staff at airports, and a check and clear commercial craft module for marine ports.

-During 2022/23 we processed over
+During 2022/23 we processed over a 531% increase on 2021/22 volumes, and around 70% of pre-COVID-19 volumes.

-9.6 million

-commercial air passengers,
+9.6 million commercial air passengers,